doda25-team9/operation/README.md

 This sends 2 requests per second (120 requests/minute), exceeding the 15 requests/minute threshold.

+**Note: Each pod is individually evaluated by Prometheus, and since we have 3 replicas, all 3 are receiving high traffic and trigger the alert.**

 ---

 ### Step 5: Monitor Alert in Prometheus